uklineale/gazettee/README.md

 # gazettee
-A scraper that knows what you want to scrape
+A scraper that knows what you want to scrape.